omgnetwork/omgnetwork.github.io/docs/process-exits.md

 ---
 id: process-exits
-title: Process Exits
+title: Process an Exit
-sidebar_label: Process Exits
+sidebar_label: Process an Exit
 ---

 Processing an exit allows a user to release their funds locked in the `Plasma Framework` contract.
 Any exit bonds from the exit game are also paid out at this time.